Chris-Franklin-1701/conflict-resolution/README.md

 '''md
 ## This is a subheading created locally

-All of this contect added to the readme file has been added from my local Git repository.
+All of this contect added to the readme file has been added from my locall Git repository.
 '''